 The Few Rules Were Important Ones

 Because they did not want to insist that the women served by the center conform to a system, the staff agreed that the center would differ from other social service agencies—they would accept each woman as she was.
 There were very few rules, but they were important ones, involving keeping the peace and being respectful of others.
 The founding staff formed a board of directors and incorporated the center as a non-profit organization.
 The name, "Sarah's Circle" was born from the agency cat, Sarah, who spent time in the center keeping women company.

 Growth in the 1980s

 The 1980’s saw a growing need for ways to address the problem of homelessness.
 Sarah’s Circle attracted increased funding and volunteers while the number of women served continued to grow.
 By 1990, it was not uncommon to serve meals to 80 women in one day.
 To accommodate this growing need, Sarah’s Circle moved in early 1997 to the Institute of Cultural Affairs Building at 4750 N. Sheridan.
 Soon after, the staff expanded to include a case manager and a food manager, while our program services increased to offer educational programming, culinary arts training, computer services, and case management assistance for every woman who would walk through the doors.

-As an organization, Sarah’s Circle continues to advance.
-In 2007, we added a permanent housing program to provide permanent housing and comprehensive supportive services to women who have disabling conditions and have been chronically homeless.
-The program has since grown to 22 units.
-In 2008, we started offering to women clinical services to address trauma they’ve experienced in their lives—a leading cause of homelessness.
+As an organization, Sarah's Circle continues to advance.
+A permanent housing program was added in 2007 to provide permanent housing and comprehensive supportive services to women who have disabling conditions and have been chronically homeless.
+Since then, the permanent housing program has grown to 22 units.
+In 2008, Sarah's Circle began offering clinical services to address trauma experienced in the lives of women served—a leading cause of homelessness.
 In November 2011, Sarah's Circle stepped up to operate a 50 bed shelter for women located on the North Side of Chicago.
-With this Program, we provide physical and comprehensive support services for the women for 24 hours a day 365 days a year.
+This interim housing program provides physical and comprehensive supportive services for the women that is open 24 hours a day, 365 days a year.
 Staff work closely with women in the program to help them find safe, permanent housing and to secure an income.
 Once a woman is housed, Sarah's Circle provides services to ensure housing retention.